 Removing the bowtie altogether didn’t seem to be an appropriate solution.
 Instead, Quinn took a cut-off wheel to the gold fill of the bowtie, cutting out the center and leaving the silver outline intact.
 He installed the prototype on the grill and retested to see the results.

 This simple solution alone was enough to allow three additional cubic meters of air into the engine per minute, while dropping engine coolant and engine oil temperatures by 2°F (1.2°C) during extended track sessions.

 The modified bow tie logo was affectionately labeled “Flowtie” by engineers.

 The Chevy Flowtie is currently or has been used on the following Chevrolet vehicles:

 - 2014 Chevrolet Camaro Z/28 (introduction model)

 - 2019 Chevrolet Camaro SS

-- 2019 Chevrolet Colorado ZR2 Bison – features a different kind of flow-tie, with the word “CHEVROLET” spelled out across the grille and each letter having flow-through properties
+- 2019 and 2020 Chevrolet Colorado ZR2 Bison: features a different kind of flow-tie, with the word “CHEVROLET” spelled out across the grille and each letter having flow-through properties